-Although the state projects all waiver slots to be filled, not all waiver slots will utilize Personal Care services.
-As of July 2019, 101 users do not utilize Personal Care.
-At a growth rate of 10.78%, the state projects these 101 users to decrease by 10.78% annually, thereby increasing the number of PC users each waiver year accordingly.
+372 reports for years 2014, 2015, 2016, and 2017.
+The rate of growth for the number of Personal Care users is 10.78% annually.
+While all 600 slots of the waiver are filled, not all waiver slots will utilize Personal Care services.
+Currently, 92 users do not utilize Personal Care.
+At a growth rate of 10.78%, the state projects these 92 users to decline by 10.78% annually, thereby increasing the number of PC users each waiver year accordingly.
 The number of users for Financial Management Services (FMS) equals that of Personal Care users as each Personal Care user receives FMS.

-Projections for Specialized Medical Supplies (SMS) are projected forward utilizing the rate of growth from waiver years 2015 through 2017.
-The average rate of growth for SMS is 16.52% and projected annually thereafter.
-The number of users for WY 1 is updated to reflect the increase from 600 to 800 slots.
+Projections for Specialized Medical Supplies (SMS) are projected forward utilizing the rate of growth from waiver years 2015, through 2017.
+The average rate of growth for SMS is 14.29% and projection annually thereafter.

-As there were no users for Environmental Accessibility Adaptions (EAA) for WY 15 through WY 17, the projections remain the same as the previous waiver application.
+As there were no users for Environmental Accessibility Adaptions (EAA) for WY 15, through WY 17, the projections remain the same as the previous waiver application.

-As the users for Specialized Medical Equipment (SME) for WY 16 and WY 17 372 reports did not give sufficient information for average growth, the State projected the number of users by calculating the average of the two waiver years.
+As the users for Specialized Medical Equipment (SME) for WY 15 through WY 17 was minor, the State projected an average use.

-Average Cost Per Unit: The projected Personal Care rates for Waiver Years 2 through 5 are based upon average growth in Personal Care unit rates from State Fiscal Year 14 through State Fiscal Year 19, which is 1%.
-Projecting forward, rates were increased by 1% annually using State Fiscal Year 20 rates as a baseline.
-FY20 = \$3.67; annually, thereafter, each year was trended forward 1%.
+Average Cost Per Unit: The projected Personal Care rates for Waiver Years 1 through 5 are based upon Personal Care unit rates from State Fiscal Year 14 through State Fiscal Year 19, which average a growth of 1%.
+Projecting forward, rates were increased by 1% annually using State Fiscal Year 19 rates as a baseline.
+FY20 = \$3.66; annually, thereafter, each year was trended forward 1%.

-Average Units Per User: The state anticipates all 800 slots to be filled.
-The average units per user was determined by calculating the average units of current ILW users at the time of application.
+Average Units Per User: Due to a change in the statewide cost maximum for CDS, effective July 1, 2017, the number of users for the ILW has reached the 600 slot maximum.
+The user base for the ILW cannot grow further, therefore the average units per user was determined by calculating the average units of current ILW users.
 The average units per user per month is 353 units.